-As Singh relates, Fiasco Gelato takes its CSR (corporate social responsibility) obligations very seriously, as underpinned by the company’s B Corporation certification for communal and environmental accountability.
+As Singh relates, Righteous Gelato takes its CSR (corporate social responsibility) obligations very seriously, as underpinned by the company’s B Corporation certification for communal and environmental accountability.

 “Everyone is kind of moving towards sustainable and recyclable packaging ideas,” Singh told Canadian Packaging in a recent interview, “and we definitely want to stay with that by make sure that we consider lots of different options to keeping up with what’s best for the environment.”

-As a small business, Fiasco Gelato had no shortcomings of challenges it had to overcome on its way to mainstream success.
+As a small business, Righteous Gelato had no shortcomings of challenges it had to overcome on its way to mainstream success.